-The soprano began the 2018-2019 season with Des Moines Metro Opera, singing Tina in Flight for their summer festival, and as Maria in West Side Story for the 50th anniversary of the Newport Music Festival.
-She continues her season with a return to Utah Opera, singing Pamina in Die Zauberflöte, appears with the Evansville Philharmonic in concert as Maria in West Side Story, and with Dayton Opera for their New Year’s Eve gala performance.
+The soprano’s 2018-2019 season included performances with Des Moines Metro Opera, singing Tina in Flight for their summer festival, as Maria in West Side Story for the 50th anniversary of the Newport Music Festival, a return to Utah Opera, singing Pamina in Die Zauberflöte, with the Evansville Philharmonic in concert as Maria in West Side Story, and with Dayton Opera for their New Year’s Eve gala performance.

-Most recently, the soprano premiered Jonathan Dawes’ Nero and the Rise and Fall of Lehman Brothers, singing Poppea at the Italian Academy NYC.
-She also joined the Grand Junction Symphony for a suite of music from West Side Story, and the Casals Festival in Puerto Rico for Mozart’s Requiem.
+Additional engagements have included Jonathan Dawes’ Nero and the Rise and Fall of Lehman Brothers, singing Poppea at the Italian Academy NYC, an appearance with Grand Junction Symphony for a suite of music from West Side Story, and a performance at the Casals Festival in Puerto Rico of Mozart’s Requiem.
 The 2015-2016 season saw Ms. López-Hernández return to the role of Musetta in Virginia Opera’s La bohème, as well as Susanna in Utah Opera’s Le nozze di Figaro.
 In concert, she appeared as the soprano soloist with the Eugene Ballet for Orff’s Carmina Burana.

 In 2014-2015, the soprano returned to Knoxville Opera as Micaëla in Carmen, made her Nashville Opera debut as Rosalba in Florencia en el Amazonas, and also returned to Annapolis Opera as Despina in Così fan tutte.
 She closed the season with Des Moines Metro Opera as Beatriz in Rappaccini’s Daughter.